-For more help and information on alcohol and drugs,
+For more help and information on alcohol and drugs, call NICAS on 028 9066 4434 or visit www.nicas.info

-visit www.talktofrank.com

 Smoking

 It's a very widely held misconception that smoking helps you relax.
 It actually has the opposite effect on your body by speeding up your heart rate.
 You can test this effect for yourself simply by taking your pulse before and after you light up.